skills17/competition-manager/competitions/README.md

 You typically don't need to interact with this folder directly.
 If you have trouble with the tasks, please contact the organizers.

-The tasks are bundled, encrypted, decrypted and unbundled using the following commands:
+For reference, the competition tasks are bundled, encrypted, decrypted and unbundled using the following commands:

 ```bash
 # Tar and compress